tingkuei/AHL/README.md

 3. Run 'python train_and_valid.py ' for the final tinueing of the network.
    The test accurancy will be converged at 54.50%.
-4.We will release the final trained model soon
+4.We will release the final trained model soon.